vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

 Overview
 ************

-.. note:: Please note that these documents are still being drafted and subject to change.
+`Note: Please note that these documents are still being drafted and subject to change.`

 Whiteblock is a full-stack blockchain testing platform that helps development teams quickly test & deploy high-performing distributed ledger technologies.